 How’d Adobe Do It?

-Easy: don’t develop hardware the way most hardware is developed.
+They didn’t develop hardware the way most hardware is developed.

-With MindTribe leading the product development effort, Ammunition leading design, and the Adobe Ideas team writing software, we set out to turn a vision from Michael Gough and Geoff Dowd at Adobe into a product that designers have wanted for 25 years.
+With Mindtribe leading the product development effort, Ammunition leading design, and the Adobe Ideas team writing software, we set out to turn a vision from Michael Gough and Geoff Dowd at Adobe into a product that designers have wanted for 25 years.

 What did we do differently?